Aryannath/aryannath.github.io/index.md

 ### Howdy boomers !!! :wave: :wave:

-I am Aryan, currently in my undergrad (2nd year) pursuing Computer Science & Engineering .
+I am Aryan, currently in my undergrad (2nd year) pursuing Computer Science & Engineering :pencil: .
 I like experimenting with new technologies, building small projects, and occassionally joining hackathons.
-Always learning. :crystal_ball:
+Always learning. :rocket:

  * :lollipop:  Pronounces : (He/Him)
  * :surfer:  Surfing in the world of AI , Machine Learning and Data science for almost a year now.